neuroagents-lab/2025-tactile-whisking/README.md

-# Tactile Perception via Mouse Whiskers
+# Tactile Processing with Mouse Whiskers

 This repo contains the code for our paper, [Task-Optimized Convolutional Recurrent Networks Align with Tactile Processing in the Rodent Brain](https://arxiv.org/abs/2505.18361).
 Accepted to NeurIPS 2025 as an oral! 🐭🎉